Python for data science: Getting started

 Visualizing total donations

-matplotlib, the main Python data visualization library, to make plots.
+We can use matplotlib, the main Python data visualization library, to make plots.
 Jupyter notebook even supports rendering matplotlib plots inline.
 We’ll need to activate the inline mode of matplotlib to do this.
 We can use Jupyter magics to make matplotlib figures show up in the notebook.
 Magics are commands that start with a

 %%, and affect the behavior of Jupyter notebook.
 They are meant to be used as a way to change Jupyter configuration without the commands getting mixed up with Python code.
 To enable matplotlib figures to show up inline, we need to run